 Duper caught 511 passes for 8,869 yards and 59 TDs.
 He eclipsed 1,000 yards receiving in four different seasons, 1983, 1984, 1986, and 1991.

-Vern started 144 games for Miami, mostly from the left defensive end position.
+Vern started 144 games for Miami, mainly from the left defensive end position.
 He was part of the No-Name Defense early in his career and registered 64.5 sacks for the Dolphins.

 From 1973 to 1978, Langer made the Pro Bowl all six seasons.
 He is considered one of the best centers ever to play in the NFL.

-Dick intercepted 34 passes with 792 return yards and 3 TD’s.
+Dick intercepted 34 passes with 792 return yards and three touchdowns.
 He also recovered 16 fumbles.

 Scott started at both safety positions for 81 games while with Miami.
 He intercepted 35 passes and recovered eight fumbles.
 He also returned punts and kickoffs, leading the league in punt return yards in 1971 with 33 for 318.

 Csonka started all 106 games in which he appeared at the fullback position for the Dolphins.
-He was a brutal ball carrier who preferred to run through would-be tacklers as opposed to going around them, and would often drag multiple defenders for several yards after initial contact.
+He was a brutal ball carrier who preferred to run through would-be tacklers instead of going around them and would often drag multiple defenders for several yards after initial contact.
 He rushed 1,506 times for 6,737 yards and 53 TDs.
 He also caught 91 passes for 688 yards and four TDs.